Epicalable/JARVIS/README.md

 1. Response-Intents: Stored in Jarintents file used by J.A.R.V.I.S to check your input with tags and provide the appropriate output for the user.
 Head to Jarindent.json to take a look.

-2. Info-Intents: Stored in the Jarinfo file used by J.A.R.V.I.S to store Api keys, User Name and User location for data retrieval.
-You can access these using the settings menu.
+2. Info-Intents: Stored in Jarsettings file used by J.A.R.V.I.S to access Api keys, User Name and location for data retrieval and also to adjust the output and input screen sizes.
+You can access these by heading to settings in the menu.
-You can access the Layout menu to help adjust the output and input screen sizes.

 3. Audit-Indents: Stored in the Jaraudit file used by J.A.R.V.I.S to store user input/output logs, system retrival logs and fallback errors in your computer.
-You can access them by heading to ChatLogs on the menu.
+You can access them by heading to ChatLogs in the menu.

 All CRITICAL INFO REGARDING the USER will be STORED IN your PERSONAL COMPUTER and NOT on the INTERNET.